d-bl/GroundForge-help/docs/Download.md

 You can view a download in a browser by dragging it with your mouse between the tabs:
 ![](images/download.png)

+Some bowsers may have a limit on the size of the downloads.

 Some tablets open a download in a browser, some of those fail to render.
 Other save a download in a photo section, but it is a vector based image, not a pixel based photo.